bonsai-rx/docs/articles/reactive-onerrorresumenext.md

 ### Examples

-Use `OnErrorResumeNext` to concatenate multiple observable sequences, even if one or more terminate with an error.
+Use `OnErrorResumeNext` to concatenate multiple observable sequences, even if one or more of the intermediate sequences terminate with an error.

 :::workflow
 ![OnErrorResumeNext Example](../workflows/reactive-onerrorresumenext-example.bonsai)